National Portrait Gallery (United States): Hide/Seek controversy

 Clough's decision led to extensive accusations of censorship and claims that the Smithsonian was caving in to pressure from a small group of vocal activists.
 Smithsonian officials strongly defended the video's removal.
 "The decision wasn't caving in," said Sullivan.
 "We don't want to shy away from anything that is controversial, but we want to focus on the museum's and this show's strengths."
 Kurin expressed the Smithsonian's desire to be responsive to public opinion, but also emphasized the remaining exhibit's importance.
 "We are sensitive to what the public thinks about our shows and programs," he said.
 "We stand behind the show.
 It has strong scholarship with great pieces by artists who are recognized by a whole panoply of experts.
 It represents a segment of America."
 On December 13, the Andy Warhol Foundation for the Visual Arts, one of the principal sponsors of the exhibit, said it would ask for its $100,000 donation back if the film was not restored.
 Clough replied, "...the Smithsonian's decision to remove the video was a difficult one and we stand by it."
 The donation was returned, and the Warhol Foundation ceased to support National Portrait Gallery exhibits.
 The Robert Mapplethorpe Foundation, which donated $10,000 to support the exhibit, also ended all funding for future Smithsonian exhibitions.
-Both decisions drew criticism from some gay rights supporters, who felt the funding cuts were too draconian in view of the fact that the remainder of the pieces continued to be exhibited.
+Both decisions drew criticism from some gay rights supporters, who felt the funding cuts were too draconian since the remainder of the pieces continued to be exhibited.

 The controversy lasted through the exhibit's scheduled run.
 In late January 2011, the Smithsonian Board of Regents unanimously gave Clough a vote of confidence, saying his accomplishments in improving the Smithsonian's administration, finances, governance, and maintenance in the past 19 months far outweighed the damage done by the "Hide/Seek" controversy.
 Clough admitted, however, that he may have acted too hastily in the matter (although he continued to say he made the right decision), and the regents asked for Smithsonian staff to study the controversy and report back on how to handle such events in the future.
 Not everyone in the Smithsonian agreed with the regents.
 The Washington Post reported that some (unnamed) Smithsonian museum directors and curators felt there would be a chilling effect from Clough's decision.
 The Board of Directors of the Hirshhorn Museum and Sculpture Garden wrote an open letter to Clough in which they said they were "deeply troubled by the precedent" to remove the film.